sonatype/spice-zapper/README.md

 6) On transfer end, client simply hangs up (as server has all the info needed to perform success validation of the transfer).

 7) Server, using the recipe, and by calculating checksums as it was receiving the segments, verifies that all the segments has right checksums.
 Then, using recipe, starts "assembling" the payload back into it's original form (file or files).
-Finally, it verifies that outcome (the payload) checksums matches those in the original recipe.
+Finally, it verifies that outcome (the payload) checksums matches those in the original recipe, and hands over the uploaded content to some subsystem (into what Zapper is integrated on server side).